 The Advantages of Owning a Drip Irrigation System

 From easy installation to automatic watering to low maintenance, drip irrigation systems will help create a better garden space for your home.

 Drip irrigation systems are easy to install because they require little to no digging.
 The main distribution hoses come in colors that match your mulch, and they tack into place with landscaping staples.
 The emitters install with barbed fittings that push into the distribution hose by hand.
 They can then be installed anywhere in the garden by inserting a stake into the ground.

 Automatic watering is undoubtedly the biggest advantage of drip irrigation.
-When tied into an automatic timer, you can rest assured that your garden is getting water every day, whether you’re home or not.
+When it’s tied into an automatic timer, you can rest assured that your garden is getting water every day, whether you’re home or not.
 Also, by pairing the right emitter to the plants, you’ll know exactly how much water each is getting per hour.

-Because drip irrigation systems and their various parts may be unfamiliar to many people, here are some answers to the two most common questions folks often have about them.
+Because drip irrigation systems and their various parts may be unfamiliar to many people, here are some answers to the most common questions folks often have about them.

 Q. How do you install a drip irrigation system?